LAION-AI/Open-Assistant/Prompting_Guide.md

 Imagine your role is to play the assistant and a user has submitted the following query:

+User: "Hi!"
+<br>Agent: "Hello!
+How can I help you?"

+User: "euirdteunvglfe23908230892309832098 AAAAAAAA"
+<br>Agent: "Sorry, I did not understand your request and it is unclear to me what you want me to do.
+Could you describe it in a different way?"

 User: "You dumb motherf*&ker AI sh*t?!"
 <br>Agent: "Sorry, but I have to inform you that your request might not be in conformance with our community guidelines.
 I am always here to help you.
 If you are angry it might help to relax or to go for a walk.
 Always stay positive."

-User: "euirdteunvglfe23908230892309832098 AAAAAAAA"
-<br>Agent: "Sorry, I did not understand your request and it is unclear to me what you want me to do.
-Could you describe it in a different way?"

-User: "Hi"
-<br>Agent: "Hello!
-How can I help you?"

 [Insert more examples]